Open the following link in a browser:

-The Background Video widget is downloaded to your default Downloads folder.
-Depending on the browser, you used to download the widget and the operating system on your computer, the Downloads folder is configured differently.
+The Audio Player widget is downloaded to your default Downloads folder.
+Depending on the browser you used to download the widget and the operating system on your computer, the Downloads folder is configured differently.

-To add a video background to a web page, do the following:
+To add audio to your website, do the following:

 In Adobe Muse, select Window > Library to open the Library panel.
-If you haven't already done so, click the button, and import the Background Video widget.
+If you haven't already done so, click the button, and import the Audio Player widget.

-For information about downloading Background Video widget, see Download Background Video widget.
+For information about downloading Audio Player widget, see Download Audio Player widget.

-In the Library panel, select Background Video > Background Video, and drag the widget on to the web page canvas.
+In the Library panel, select Audio Player > Audio Player, and drag the widget on to the web page canvas.

-Select the Background Video widget, and click button to bring up the Options panel.
+Select the Audio Player widget, and click button to open the Options panel.

 In the Options panel, enter the following: